WhatsApp

 Primary Uses of PVC Film

-PVC film shows up in industries where strength, flexibility, and protection matter.
-Its tough build makes it a go-to choice in demanding settings.
+PVC film appears in industries where flexibility and durability matter.
+Its versatile build makes it suitable for various applications.

 Here are some key applications:

-• Construction: Think pipes, floor films, roof membranes, and even greenhouse coverings.
+• Construction: Pipes, floor films, roof membranes, and greenhouse coverings

-• Packaging: Used for industrial-grade packaging, sealing, and lining materials.
+• Packaging: Industrial-grade packaging, sealing, and lining materials

-• Signage & Advertising: Common in billboards, banners, and decorative wraps.
+• Signage & Advertising: Billboards, banners, and decorative wraps

-• Swimming Pool Equipment: Durable enough for pool liners, covers, and even inflatable products.
+• Swimming Pool Equipment: Pool liners, covers, and inflatable products

 PET vs PVC Film: Direct Comparison Analysis